Megan is a freelance writer and mom of two little girls. She likes to write about topics ranging from parenting to business to gardening.

 - Starting on the same side of the head where you started the first braid, start an inside-out braid, adding in hair only from the side next to the other parallel braid.
 With each section, as you bring hair in from the scalp, also include the corresponding strand that was left out of the first braid.
 It will begin to form a "ladder" pattern.

 - Continue all the way across until you reach the other side.
-Then, braid down normally but continuing to add in the left-out strands from the first braid.
+Then, braid down normally but continue to add in the left-out strands from the first braid.

 - Secure both braids together with an elastic at the end.